Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Methodology: time-dependent basis light-front quantization (tBLFQ)

-The total computational complexity of each timestep is, therefore, $O(N_{tot}\log{N_{tot}})$, much more efficient than the $O(N_{tot}^2)$ operations that a momentum space interaction with the background field would be.
-Thus splitting the interaction into two successive steps by Eq.~\eqref{eq:V_split} and using a Fourier-transform for the background field allow for a very efficient time evolution algorithm.
+The total computational complexity of each time step is, therefore, $O(N_{tot}\log{N_{tot}})$, much more efficient than the $O(N_{tot}^2)$ operations that a momentum space interaction with the background field would be.
+Thus splitting the interaction into two successive steps by Eq.~\eqref{eq:V_split} and using a Fourier transform for the background field allow for a very efficient time-evolution algorithm.